litmining/labelbuddy-annotations/analysis/book/overview.md

 ## Projects

 The repository's contents are organized into *projects*, found in the {{ "[`projects/`]({}projects)".format(repo_tree_url) }} directory.
+More details about each project are provided at the end of this book.
 Here are the currently existing projects:

 ```{code-cell}